-2.10.
+2.12.
 Project NetIDE

-NetIDE (An integrated development environment for portable network applications) is focused on delivering a single integrated development environment (IDE) to support the whole development lifecycle of network controller programs in a vendor-independent fashion [22].
+NetIDE is focused on delivering a single integrated development environment (IDE) to support the whole development lifecycle of network controller programs in a vendorindependent fashion.
 The project addresses the lack of a common approach to the development and deployment of SDN Controllers.
-The increasing numbers SDN frameworks being proliferated such as Pox, Floodlight, Ryu, Trema, OpenDaylight, etc are exacerbating this problem.
-Secondly there is a lack of integrated development support for SDN solutions.
-Finally there is a lack of critical services and tools for the network layer i.e. key services to support integration between development and testing of applications are still missing.
+This problem is being exacerbated by the increasing numbers SDN frameworks being proliferated such as Pox, Floodlight, Ryu, Trema, OpenDaylight, etc. Secondly there is a lack of integrated development support for SDN solutions.
+Finally there is a lack of critical services and tools for the network layer i.e. key services to support integration between development and testing of applications are still missing